How to get started and helpful printables to reference.

-These are general steps to get you started as you wait for specific instructions from your dietitian and endocrinologist.
+If you're new to GD and don't know what to do or where to start, here are 5 steps to get you going as you wait for specific instructions from your dietitian or endocrinologist.

 1. Start a food log.